Burla-Cloud/documentation_website/docs/CLI-Reference.md

 When this command completes successfully, an auth-token is saved in the text file `burla_credentials.json`.
 This file is stored in your operating systems recommended user data directory which is determined using the [appdirs](https://github.com/ActiveState/appdirs) python package.

 This auth-token is refreshed each time the `burla login` authorization flow is completed.

+### `burla deploy <command>`

+#### Deploy the Burla webservice and associated infastructure.

+Unfortunately, Burla is currently deployable only in Google-Cloud.
+We're working hard to make Burla available on other cloud providers, to see our roadmap, check out our [Discord](https://discord.gg/xSuJukdS9b).

+Commands:

+- burla deploy gcp

+#### Description

+After completion, calls to `remote_parallel_map` will, by default, run in a cluster in your google cloud project.
+Creates the following resources in your google cloud project:

+- A Firestore database instance.
+- An webservice running in Google Cloud Run.
+- A Cloud Storage Bucket.
+- An Artifact Registry repository.

+All resources are by default accessible only from inside your google cloud project.
+For the `deploy` command to work, your user account will need permissions to access following services:

+- Compute Engine: `Compute Admin`
+- Firestore: `Cloud Datastore User`
+- Cloud Storage: `Storage Admin`
+- Artifact Registry: `Artifact Registry Administrator`
+- Cloud Run: `Cloud Run Admin`
+- Cloud Logging: `logging.logEntries.create`

 ### `burla nas <command>`